Rafno/stort-verkefni1/README.txt

-I am not good with computer
+I am not good with computer lolxd